Adaptive Sampling Overview

 If the combined sample rate of all the interfaces on an line card exceeds the adaptive sample rate, a binary backoff algorithm is initiated, which reduces the sample load on the interfaces.
 Adaptive sampling doubles the sample rate on the affected interfaces, which reduces the sampling load by half.
 This process is repeated until the CPU load due to sFlow on a given line card comes down to an acceptable level.

-Which interfaces on an line card participate in adaptive sampling depends on the platform:
+The participation of interfaces on a line card in adaptive sampling is depend on the specific platform.

 For all platforms, the increased sampling rates remain in effect until one of the following conditions is achieved: